Gillespie Memorial Church …

 We believe the Holy Spirit lives in Christians, changing their lives so that they each day are enabled to live more like Jesus.

-We believe God does not discriminate regardless of age, gender, race, colour, creed, political affiliation, sexual preference or any other matter, but offers life to all and any who will believe in Him and follow Him.
+We believe God does not discriminate regardless of age, gender, race, colour, creed, political affiliation, sexual preference or any other matter, but offers life to all and any who will believe in Him, turn to Him (repent) and follow Him.

 We believe the church is a community of true believers in Christ Jesus throughout the whole world, and Jesus is present today through His Church.